AnyChart/docs.anychart.com/Axes_and_Grids/Range_Markers.md

 ## Advanced Layout

 In some cases you may need to customize your marker's emplacement.
-The {api:anychart.core.axisMarkers.range#layout}layout(){api} method can set horizontal or vertical placement.
+The {api:anychart.core.axisMarkers.Range#layout}layout(){api} method can set horizontal or vertical placement.
 When a marker is bind to an axis using {api:anychart.core.axisMarkers.Range#axis}axis(){api} method the marker's layout is defined to be perpendicular to the axis' orientation.

 ### Advanced Option